Wood thrills but crucial Ashes Test in the balance

 Woakes, playing his first Test under captain ben Stokes, was accurate and found movement but it was Wood who will rightly steal the headlines.

-His average pace across the innings was 90.5mph - only Australia great Brett Lee in 2005 has been recorded quicker.
+His average pace across the innings was 90.5mph - only Australia great Brett Lee in 2005 has been recorded quicker in England.

 That pace unsettled and dismissed Carey, who was booed to the crease, hit on head by a Wood bouncer and caught slashing to cover.